medialab/medialab.github.com/publications/datarama3/presentation.md

 <small>**Latour, Bruno, et al.** *« ‘The Whole Is Always Smaller than Its Parts’ - a Digital Test of Gabriel Tardes’ Monads »*.
 The British Journal of Sociology, vol. 63, nᵒ 4, décembre 2012, p.
 590‑615.
 CrossRef, doi:10.1111/j.1468-4446.2012.01428.x.</small>

 ---
-## effet de structure généré par l'exploration intéractive
+## déceler des structures par l'exploration
 <blockquote cite="http://onlinelibrary.wiley.com/doi/10.1111/j.1468-4446.2012.01428.x/abstract">When we navigate on a screen, zooming in and out, changing the projection rules, aggregating and disaggregating according to different variables, what stands out is what remains constant through the shifting of viewpoints (Gibson 1986).
 This is our ‘whole’ [...] much smaller than the sum of its parts"
 (Latour et al. 2012)
 </blockquote>